-It is too early to predict with any confidence how much water will make it to the Barwon-Darling River system and past Wilcannia.
-Some preliminary estimates from New South Wales are that 30,000 ML/day to 40,000 ML/day may reach Menindee Lakes.
+It is too early to predict with any confidence how much water will reach the Barwon-Darling River system and past Wilcannia.
 Given the long distances and travel times a large proportion of this water will be consumed by the environment, filling numerous floodplains, wetlands and billabongs.